madprops/airc/README.md

 Or `_this thing_` will turn bold too.

-There is only one color used, and it can be configured.
+Quotes change the color but they also include the full text (includes the quotes).

-Basically backticks turn things into color, the rest make it bold.
+The color of backticks and quotes can be configured through `color_backticks` and `color_quotes` configs.

 ---